lamfo-unb/lamfo-unb.github.io/_posts/2020-04-21-COVID-China-EN.md

 KL(D_1||D_2) = \sum\limits_{x \in \mathcal{P}}{D_1(x)\cdot log\left(\frac{D_1(x)}{D_2(x)}\right)}
 \end{equation}

 The KL divergence gives the expected value of the logarithmic difference between two distributions $$ D_1 $$ and $$ D_2 $$ defined in the same probability space $$ \mathcal{P} $$; the theoretical discussion of this concept lies beyond the scope of this post, as it involves knowledge of information theory and measure theory.
 In simplified terms, the KL divergence measures how different two probability distributions are -- the closer to zero its value, the more "similar" they are.
-As there are 24 countries, by comparing all dempirical distributions $$D_E$$ we yield 24x24 matrices that measure the "difference" between the data of the countries considered (one for the cases data and another for the deaths data), matrice whose main diagonals are all zero (the "difference" of something to itself is equal to zero!).
+As there are 24 countries, by comparing all empirical distributions $$D_E$$ we yield 24x24 matrices that measure the "difference" between the data of the countries considered (one for the cases data and another for the deaths data), matrice whose main diagonals are all zero (the "difference" of something to itself is equal to zero!).

-In **table 4** below we present the matrix of KL divergenves between the empirical distributions of confirmed cases data from the 24 selected countries.
+In **table 4** below we present the matrix of KL divergences between the empirical distributions of confirmed cases data from the 24 selected countries.
 To save space, we omitted the matrix calculated from the deaths data.

 <center>